wanglihe/3gpp-amrwb/src/readme.txt

 speech decoder is bit-exact with 3GPP TS 26.173 fixed-point speech decoder version 5.4.0.

-The codec outputs packed 8-bit file format that is in line with the AMR IF2 format of the 3GPP specification TS 26.201 "Speech Codec speech processing functions; AMR Wideband Speech Codec; Frame Structure".

 COMPILING THE SOFTWARE
 ======================

+By default the encoder output and decoder input are formatted according to the MIME file storage format used e.g. by the MMS service.
+The specification of this format can be found in RFC 3267 "Real-Time Transport Protocol(RTP) Payload Format and File Storage Format for the Adaptive Multi-Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) Audio Codecs", sections 5.1 and 5.3.

+You can compile a package with an output compatible with the AMR-WB IF2 format specified in the 3GPP specification TS 26.201 "Speech Codec speech processing functions; AMR Wideband Speech Codec; Frame Structure" by defining "IF2" during compiling.

 File typedef.h has definitions of numeric datatypes.
 You must change these according your platform.
 The default datatypes are defined for IA-32 architecture.